sergiofgonzalez/nodejs-in-action/chapter19-aws/04-programming-infra/README.md

 + [AWS SDK v3 examples](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code) &mdash; GitHub repository with examples using the AWS SDK v3 for JavaScript.

 ### *AWS CloudFormation*: using a blueprint to start a VM
-*AWS CloudFormation* are based on artifacts that describe the infrastructure and that let you automate its creation, update, or deletion.
+*AWS CloudFormation* is based on artifacts that describe the infrastructure and that let you automate its creation, update, or deletion.
 Those artifacts are called *templates*.

 A template is nothing more than a description of the different resources of your solution written in JSON or YAML in a way that can be interpreted by *CloudFormation*.